Tools of Characterization

 Authoritative: Creon, Antigone, Teiresias

-Most of the central characters in Antigone are determined and strong.
-Their strength is reflected in their use of authoritative language.
+Most of the central characters in Antigone are determined and strong, and their strength is reflected in their use of authoritative language.

 Intimidated, Shy, and Indecisive: Messengers, Ismene